-The company said the magnetic strip will begin to disappear on newly issued Mastercard credit and debit cards in Europe, while in the United States will no longer be required to issue magnetic stripe cards starting in 2027.
+The company said that the magnetic stripe will begin to disappear on Mastercard's newly issued credit and debit cards in Europe, while banks in the United States will no longer be required to issue magnetic stripe cards by 2027.

 Until 2029, no new credit or debit cards Mastercard will not be issued with a magnetic stripe, except for prepaid cards in the US and Canada.
 The company expects that none of its credit or debit cards will have a magnetic stripe by 2033.